wp-plugins/participants-database/readme.txt

 This database could be of use to any organization that needs to build and maintain lists of constituents, supporters, members, volunteers, etc. for any purpose.
 It is designed to be easy to use and serve multiple purposes, with several very powerful features to customize it's functionality to the needs of your organization, club, sports team, or any other large group of people.

+The plugin can be easily adapted to work as a database for other applications such as indexes, directories, catalogs, or anything, really.
+The plugin uses a system of customizable templates for all it's displays, and an API for the customization and extension of it's capabilities.
+The plugin is fully internationalized with a growing set of translations.

 = Some of the features of the Participants Database Plugin: =

 * fully configurable database for holding any kind of information about people (or anything, really!)